 Since its foundation in 2016, Les Cuistots Migrateurs has succeeded in combining integration with real economic activity.
 An innovative social enterprise, the company employs refugee cooks in order to offer its customers food from Syria, Iran, Afghanistan, Nepal, Ethiopia, Bengal and Senegal.
 The catering activity has sold more than 300,000 meals and in 2019, will be supplemented by a restaurant-café opened in the 11th arrondissement and a cookbook published by La Martinière.

 Thanks to this sustainable economic model, Les Cuistots Migrateurs has been able to hire ten refugees on a full-time, permanent basis.
-The result is the same number of people with access to better housing and living conditions who have seen their efforts rewarded…
+That is to say, as many candidates for housing and improved living conditions who have seen their efforts rewarded.

 In order to continue to develop the talents and their income, the company is committed to creating a training centre to complete its model and further its social impact.
 Opened with the support of the Veolia Foundation at the end of 2020, the school offers, on the same site, a unique methodology and support: French classes, cooking classes and personalised support (definition of a career path, individual psychotherapeutic support).